cielecki/day-composer/docs/ROADMAP.md

 **Passive Listening Agent:**
 Explore the ability to enter a voice-activated mode where the system waits for a wake phrase like "Hi Navigator" to start interacting.

+**Endless Chat Interface:**
+Implement an endless chat window in Obsidian with a recent messages view that includes truncated context and a "load previous messages" option similar to Cursor's interface.
+This would provide a more seamless chat experience with better context management.

 ## General Notes

 *   This roadmap is a living document and priorities may shift based on user feedback and development capacity.